ryanarnouk/WikipediaTopicExtraction/README.md

 Difference between **identify one topic vs classify one topic**

 Originally, when working on this project I was under the impression I would use text classification and a neural network.
-However, I soon realized that this would be ineffective, based on the fact that despite having a define set of topic I would want to have returned I would not have any idea of the input text.
+However, I soon realized that this would be ineffective, based on the fact that despite having a defined set of topics I would want to have returned, I would not have any idea of the input text.
 Since I would have no idea what text or what subject the text inputted into the model would be, it would make more sense for me to try and extract the topic from any text instead of trying to classify an endless text from an endless amount of topics.
-If I was developing my model to be more niche in one subject, a neural network would definitely help improve my accuracy.
+If I was developing my model to be more niche in one subject, a neural network would help improve my accuracy.

 Sources: